miguelinux314/experiment-notebook/doc/source/basic_workflow.rst

-To **define custom columns** for your class, you can add `column_*` methods to your |ATable| subclass as in Section 2, or you can use the @`enb.atable.column_function` decorator as in the following example:
+To **define custom columns** for your class, you can add `column_*` methods to your |ATable| subclass as in Section 2, or you can use the @enb.atable.column_function decorator as in the following example:

   .. code-block:: python